 Diapause induction, termination, sequencing, and gene identification

-After the completion of the diapause induction process, the parasitized host eggs were dissected to verify whether T. dendrolimi entered diapause successfully.
-Diapausing parasitoids remain at the prepupal stage (Dpre).
-If diapause induction fails, the prepupae would die or continue to develop into pupae and adults.
-Following the diapause termination process, the parasitized host eggs were transferred to normal development conditions (26°C ± 1°C, 60% ± 5% RH, 16:8 h L:D).
-If diapause was disrupted, the parasitoids would transform from prepupa to pupa within several days, noted as Dp.
-However, if diapause was not disrupted, the T. dendrolimi would remain in the prepupa stage.
-In this study, 99% of the parasitoids entered diapause successfully, and about 95% resumed development after the 70 d termination treatment.
-The prepupae and pupae of T. dendrolimi that developed under normal conditions were obtained as reference groups noted as NDpre and NDp, respectively.
+After the induction process was completed, the parasitized host eggs were dissected to verify whether T. dendrolimi entered diapause successfully or not.
+Diapausing parasitoids should stay at the prepupal stage.
+If diapause induction failed, they would continue to develop into pupae or adults.
+Following the diapause termination process, the parasitized host eggs were transferred to normal development conditions (26°C ± 1°C, 60% ± 5% RH, 16:8 L:D).
+If diapause was disrupted, the parasitoid would convert from prepupa to pupa within several days; conversely, if diapause was undisrupted, the T. dendrolimi would remain in the prepupa stage.
+In this study, 99% of the parasitoids entered diapause successfully, and about 95% broke out of the diapause state during the 70-day termination treatment.

-RNA samples obtained from distinct stages of T. dendrolimi were prepared and sequenced using the Illumina Hiseq2000 sequencing platform.
-Four cDNA libraries were constructed from the samples of Dpre, Dp, NDpre, and NDp.
-After filtering raw reads (reads containing adaptors, reads containing N larger than 10%, and low-quality reads (Qphred < 20) were removed), clean reads were retained (Table 1).
-The clean data were assembled by Trinity and Corset with 87,022 transcripts, and an average length of 1,604 nt and an N50 of 3,148.
-Of the transcripts, 35,231 (40.5%) were longer than 1000 bp (Table 2).
+RNA samples obtained from distinct stages of this species were prepared and sequenced using the Illumina Hiseq2000 sequencing platform.
+Four cDNA libraries were constructed from the samples described above (Dpre, Dp, NDpre, and NDp).
+After filtering raw reads (reads containing adaptor, reads containing N larger than 10%, and low-quality reads (Qphred < 20) were removed), clean reads were retained (Table 3).
+The clean data were assembled and hierarchically clustered by Trinity and Corset with 87,022 unigenes produced, and an average length of 1,604 nt and an N50 of 3,148.
+Of the unigenes, 35,231 (40.5%) were longer than 1000 bp (Table 4).

-To study gene function, transcripts were annotated using BLASTX searches against the non-redundant (NR) sequence database; 39,969 (45.92%) displayed homology to known proteins (E < 1e-5; Fig. 1A).
-Nearly 25,000 annotated transcripts, over 65% of the annotated transcripts, were homologous to T. pretiosum, probably because the genome of T. pretiosum was the only available Trichogramma.
-Fewer transcripts were homologous to Nasonia vitripennis (1,217, 3.1%), Apis florea (26, 0.03%), A. dorsata (12, 0.01%), or A. cerana (15, 0.01%) (Fig. 1B).
-Fewer than 40 transcripts matched those from Microplitis demolitor.
-Among all annotated transcripts, 73.0% had significant homology with an E-value of <10-30 (Fig. 1C), and 52.3% had a similarity greater than 80.0% (Fig. 1D).
-After filtering and removing redundant sequences, we retained those with significant BLAST hits and constructed a non-redundant dataset containing 7,593 unigenes with an average length of 3,351 nt.
+In order to gain information of gene function, transcripts were annotated using BLASTX searches against the non-redundant (NR) sequence database; 39,969 (45.92%) of them displayed homology to known proteins (E < 1e-5; Fig. 1A).
+Nearly 25,000 annotated unigenes, over 65% of the annotated unigenes, were homologous to T. pretiosum, probably because the genome of T. pretiosum was the only available genome in Trichogramma.
+Fewer unigenes were homologous to Nasonia vitripennis (1,217, 3.1%), Apis florea (26, 0.03%), A. dorsata (12, 0.01%), or A. cerana (15, 0.01%) (Fig. 1B).
+Less than 40 unigenes were matched to those from Microplitis demolitor.
+Based on these results, we can infer that there are significant genetic differences between Trichogramma and other parasitoid species.
+Among all annotated unigenes, 73.0% had significant homology with an E-value of <10-30 (Fig. 1C), and 52.3% had a similarity higher than 80% (Fig. 1D).
+After filtering and removing redundant sequences, we kept the unigenes with significant BLAST hits and constructed a non-redundant dataset containing 7,593 sequences with an average length of 3351 nt.
 Based on the annotation, such as gene length, ID, and speculative function, the diapause-related genes and potential genes involved in diapause were sorted out for further analysis.

 Identification of DEGs and functional classification

-Ten genes were selected for validation with qPCR, and glyceraldehyde phosphate dehydrogenase (GAPDH) was selected as the reference gene after measuring its stable expression level in diapause and non-diapause groups.
-The tendencies of the expression profiles of these genes were similar according to RNA-Seq and qPCR (Fig. 2).
-Among these 10 selected genes, all except trehalase (tre) were up-regulated during diapause.
+Ten genes were selected for validation with qPCR, and GAPDH was selected as the reference gene after measuring its stable expression level for diapause and non-diapause.
+The tendencies of these genes’ expressions were similar according to RNA-Seq and qPCR (Fig. 2).
+Among these 10 selected genes, all except tre were up-regulated during diapause.

 Comparative analysis of genes involved in diapause